 |Total Property Area||12 acres|

-This home has mountain and prairie views to die for as it overlooks a very large parcel of BLM land where cattle, horses, deer and antelope graze.
+This home has mountain and prairie views to die for as it overlooks a very large parcel of public land where cattle, horses, deer and antelope graze.
 Haystack and larger mountains are visible for more than 180°.
 Wildlife is abundant and fun to observe.

 The electric meter is about 300 feet from the house and is analog.

 Zero-VOC paint and formaldehyde-free insulation were used in the construction of this house.
-The toilets are mildew resistant.

 The house is located in an area where there is a constant breeze for most of the year.
-The prevailing winds come across a large parcel of BLM land, adjacent to the property, in most cases.
+The prevailing winds come across a large parcel of public land, adjacent to the property, in most cases.
 When there is a need to cool down the house on hot days without using the Air Conditioner or just change the air, a high volume but quiet whole-house fan can change the air in a matter of minutes.
 The fan is located in the attic and hangs from wires so that it does not transmit noise and vibrations.
 There is a large flexible tube that connects the fan to the ceiling vent.
 This way, noise is minimized while still providing significant air flow.